v6d-io/v6d/README.rst

 1. For the same task, users are forced to program for multiple systems (SQL & Python).

 2. Data could be polymorphic.
-Non-relational data, such as tensors, dataframes and graphs/networks are becoming increasingly prevalent.
+Non-relational data, such as tensors, dataframes and graphs/networks (in `GraphScope`_) are becoming increasingly prevalent.
 Tables and SQL may not be best way to store/exchange or process them.
    Having the data transformed from/to "tables" back and forth between different systems could be a huge overhead.